commercialhaskell/stack/doc/unpack_command.md

-`stack unpack` downloads an archive file for one or more specified target packages from the package index (e.g. Hackage), or one or more specified target package candidates, and unpacks each archive.
+`stack unpack` downloads an archive file for one or more specified target packages from the package index (e.g. Hackage), or one or more specified target package candidates, and unpacks each archive into a subdirectory named after the package version.

-In the case of packages from the package index, a target can be a package name.
+In the case of packages from the package index, a target can be a package name only.
 In that case, the download is for the most recent version.

 Otherwise, a target should specify a package name and version (for example, `acme-missiles-0.3`).
 In the case of package versions from the package index,